Before You Start: What You'll Need

 Improve Energy Efficiency

-Join Forces with Neighbors
+Join Forces with Neighbours

 Work with nearby LPG metered estates or developments to increase collective bargaining power when negotiating with suppliers.